 Great Glemham Crown

 Refurbished into an excellent multi-roomed pub with wood-burners and traditionally tiled floors.
 Many lovely seating areas and up to six beers during busy summer months (at least four during quieter periods).
 Regular acoustic music sessions, Also cater for private parties and local community lunch once a month.
 Breakfast 9-11 Sat & Sun.
-All food cooked on the premises and includes a la carte and bar snacks (no food Tuesday lunchtimes).
+All food cooked on the premises and includes a la carte and bar snacks (also open BH Mondays - check website).

 There's a toilet accessible to disabled customers.